FabianoEger/tago-documentation/analysis.rst

 .. code-block:: javascript

   console.log(##bucket_id##);
-  //-> Will return the value of "bucket_id" environment variable;
+  //-> It will return the value of "bucket_id" environment variable;

   var other_var = ##bucked_id##;
   //-> "other_var" will receive "bucked_id" value;